-With over 50 years of experience and a close partnership with UCL, our dental practice is perfectly geared up for the needs of students.
-Until the end of term, you’ll find us based right next to the UCL Student Union at 3 Gower Place.
-With campus renovations due to take place in the New Year, we’re moving to new premises at 139 Euston Road soon.
-We will only be a few minutes walk away, giving you quick and easy access to some of best dental care in the heart of London without the scary price tag.
+With over 60 years of experience and a close partnership with UCL, our dental practice is perfectly geared up for the needs of students.
+We have moved from the UCL student health centre at 3 Gower Place to our new premises at 139 Euston Road.
+We give you quick and easy access to some of best dental care in the heart of London.

 Having worked with UCL for many years, we have created some important advice with our students in mind.
 In this section we cover:

 Gingivitis is commonly caused by poor oral hygiene and is simply an inflammation of the gums around your teeth.
 If left untreated it can progress to the more serious periodontitis, which affects the underlying bone around your tooth.
 This can result in loss of bone, tooth mobility and ultimately tooth loss.
 Take action today to protect your long-term dental health.